gagan-bansal/munia-log-viewer/README.md

                          Note: option only related to level key Special keys:

-    REST ............... print rest of the keys and values as JSON string (keys which are not part of template)
+    REST ............... print rest of the keys and values as a JSON string (keys which are not part of the template)
                          example: -t '{level}: {message} {REST}'
     --include-keys ..... keys to include in 'REST'
                          example: -t '{msg} {REST --include-keys=app,pid}'